 Hopefully, by the end of the article, you’ll end up with a number of suggestions and well-documented short reviews of products to pick from.
 Without further ado, let’s dive into the article.

-Top-Rated Point and Shoot Cameras under $200
+TL;DR – Top 3 Point and Shoot Cameras Under $200

 First up, let’s get on with the list.
 As promised, I’ll be exploring the benefits of handpicked compact cameras that won’t hurt our wallet and the overall performance of the cameras themselves.